richgel999/lzham_codec/README.md

 <p>LZHAM's decompressor is like a drag racer that needs time to get up to speed.
 LZHAM is not intended or optimized to be used on "small" blocks of data (less
 than ~10,000 bytes of *compressed* data on desktops, or around 1,000-5,000 on iOS).
-If your usage case involves calling the codec over and over with tiny blocks than use LZMA, LZ4, Deflate, etc.</p>
+If your usage case involves calling the codec over and over with tiny blocks then LZMA, LZ4, Deflate, etc. are probably better choices.</p>

 <p>The decompressor still takes too long to init vs. LZMA.
 On iOS the cost is not that bad, but on desktop the cost is high.
 I have reduced the startup cost vs. the
 alpha but there's still work to do.</p>